 They say you can leave Africa, but Africa will never leave you.

 I grew up in Africa.
 9 years of my childhood was spent in that beautiful land which has very much defined and influenced the person I am today.
 I remember watching women carry babies on their backs with beautifully patterned chitenges, while balancing buckets of water or wood on their heads.
-They looked as graceful and calm as a mother can be, and those are the images that I remember now as a mother myself.
-Though I wasn’t born there, a big part of me identifies as African.
+All while looking as graceful and calm as a mother can be.
+Those are the images that I remember now as a mother myself.

 I am also Peruvian.
-My daughter calls me Mamá and I sing “Los Pollitos Dicen” and “Pinpón es un Muñeco” to my children before bed, and make Lomo Saltado and Ají de Gallina as regular meals in my house.
+My daughter calls me Mamá, I sing “Los Pollitos Dicen” to my children before bed, and make Lomo Saltado and Ají de Gallina as regular meals in my house.

-I am a Peruvian woman, who grew up in Africa, raising Canadian children, while speaking to them in Spanish and carrying them in a chitenge.
+I am a Peruvian woman, who grew up in Africa, raising a Canadian daughter, while speaking to her in Spanish and carrying her in a chitenge.

-As their mother, I have a responsibility and privilege to introduce them to the culture before them; through the foods I offer the, the songs we sing, the books we read, and the language I speak to them in – the language of their maternal grandmothers, and their grandmothers, and many generations before them.
-In all that, I give them a sense of identity, and a feeling that they belong to the world… to many parts of it.
+As her mother, I have a responsibility and privilege to introduce her to the culture before her; through the foods I offer her, the songs we sing, the books we read, and the language I speak to her in – the language of her maternal grandmothers, and their grandmothers, and many generations before them.
+In all that, I give her a sense of identity, and a feeling that she belongs to the world… to many parts of it.

 As I carry my children in either in a Malawian chitenge or a Peruvian manta, I can only hope that through the culture of my motherhood, I am teaching them that they are part of many things.
 Part of many histories and practices before them, and hoping they feel a part of all of them, and love them as much as I do.